devproca/sql-dev-day/README.md

 # SQL Dev Day

-For this dev day, we're going to be using a local postgres instance running on docker, and the database IDE of your choice (preferrably DataGrip).
+For this dev day, we're going to be using a local postgres instance running on docker, and the database IDE of your choice (preferably DataGrip).

 To start the local postgres instance, run